MYTRAFFIC/mytraffic.github.io/README.md

 ### Render the site locally

-You can run the site locally by doing `docker compose up`.
-It will automatically rebuild the site if you modify some posts or layout.
+You can run the site locally by doing `docker-compose up`.
+The site will be available at [http://localhost:4000](http://localhost:4000), and will automatically be rebuilt if you modify some posts or layout.

 However it does not rebuild when you change the `_config.yml` file.
 You can restart the docker in this case.